The Past and Present of Japanese tea in the Making of Hojicha at Yamanashi Shoten.【Shizuoka city, Shizuoka Prefecture】

 Tea really is a marvelous plant.
 It has enough vitality that it will even survive in PH3 soils.
 It seems like a waste to drink one or two infusions of tea and throw it away, but I really love the luxurious culture of it.
 I won’t say that it’s right but I think that it would be a real shame to lose that culture.

+People living in the Showa period (1926-1989) were certainly drinking a higher grade of tea than we are now.
 To think that mankind cultivated these techniques over hundreds of years and nowadays culturally we find it retrogressive.Truly ironic isn’t it.

 Information of Yamanashi Shoten